-However, with so much conflicting advice on whether eating meat is bad or good, we set out to deliver a clear answer to the problem.
+With so much conflicting advice about eating meat, we set out to deliver a clear answer to the problem.

 The demand for meat isn’t going away.
-Currently, it stands at 335 million tons a year and its expected to rise to 455 million tons by 20501.
-Most of this meat will need to be produced intensively using artificial, high protein feeds, which accelerate animals to their market weight with very little concern for the animal’s quality of life.
+Currently, it stands at 335 million tons a year and is expected to rise to 455 million tons by 20501.
+Most of this meat is produced intensively using artificial, high protein feeds, which accelerate animals to their market weight with very little concern for the animal’s quality of life.
 Soon we’ll be a planet of ten billion people which will require us to grow more food in the next 30 years than we’ve grown in all of human history.

 So what does this mean for meat production?
 Is eating meat the cause of our problems?
-Did the BBC offer a holistic, unbiased view of meat production and its impact on global emissions?
+Does the media offer a holistic, unbiased view of meat production and its impact on global emissions?
 Here, we look into the ‘meat problem’ and whether there really is a sustainable solution to eating meat.

 THE TRUTH ABOUT METHANE

 The finger of blame for global warming is undoubtedly pointed at livestock.
 It is true that all ruminant animals produce methane through burps or passing gas, however methane in the planet’s atmosphere comes from many sources.
 An article by National Geographic states that 40% of methane in the atmosphere comes from natural emissions, with wetlands alone accounting for a third of it2.
 Whilst most natural emissions of methane are also carbon sequestrations (they recapture carbon), most man-made sources of methane emissions aren’t.